Privacy Act 2020

 You could also call this:

-If the agency doesn’t do enough to address the problem, the Commissioner can send the report to the Prime Minister.
-The Prime Minister can then show all or part of the report to the House of Representatives if they think it’s necessary.
+The Commissioner can ask the agency to say what they plan to do about the report.
+If the agency does not do anything adequate, the Commissioner can send the report to the Prime Minister.
+The Prime Minister can then show the report to the House of Representatives.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 96: Commissioner to report breach of duty or misconduct
+96: Commissioner to report breach of duty or misconduct, or

 Investigations by Commissioner